Henri Francois Pittier: Geographer, natural scientist and the development of geography in Costa Rica

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Yacher, Leon I., "Henri Francois Pittier: Geographer, natural scientist and the development of geography in Costa Rica" (1998).
-Geography - Dissertations.
+Geography and the Environment - Dissertations.
 25.